Chef

 What's a fast food chain that you think creates great food (quality ingredients, healthy menu, etc)?

-Asked by bingham almost 12 years ago
+Asked by bingham about 12 years ago

 Hi bingham, I don't know if this fast food chain is healthy, but I like In and Out Burger.
 They cut their own potatoes, tomatoes, and lettuce.
 They don't use the bestest cuts of beef, but I like the taste of their burgers and fries!
 Have you ever been?
 Personally, I love hamburgers and fries.